Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Are specific restrictions in place regarding the provision of hospitality (eg, gifts, travel expenses, meals and entertainment)?
 If so, what are the details?

-The government has formulated guidelines and monetary thresholds for public servants regarding the acceptance of gifts, business courtesies and hospitality.
+The government has formulated guidelines and monetary thresholds for certain public servants regarding the acceptance of gifts, business courtesies and hospitality.
 The key guidelines are contained in the Central Civil Services (Conduct) Rules 1964 and the All India Services (Conduct) Rules 1968.
 These rules must be followed by public servants employed in specified government services.
 Similar conduct rules have been introduced separately by state governments and specific government departments (eg, the railways and defence services) and apply to their respective employees.

-As a general rule, members of the concerned government services should avoid accepting lavish or frequent hospitality from persons having official dealings with them, or from industrial or commercial firms beyond the specified thresholds.
+As a general rule, members of the government services should avoid accepting lavish or frequent hospitality from persons having official dealings with them, or from industrial or commercial firms beyond the specified thresholds.
 The guidelines also provide that a public servant should neither accept any gift nor permit any member of his or her family or any other person acting on his or her behalf to do the same.
 The term ‘gifts’ includes:

 - free transport;